-6.1.0140 +LOOP "plus-loop" CORE
+6.1.0140 CORE +LOOP "plus-loop" Interpretation: Interpretation semantics for this word are undefined.

 Compilation: (C: do-sys --)

 Append the run-time semantics given below to the current definition.
 Resolve the destination of all unresolved occurrences of LEAVE between the location given by do-sys and the next location for a transfer of control, to execute the words following +LOOP.